 Lotions, potions, gels, creams, masks, and washes.
 Available in-office, over-the-counter, and by prescription.

-Patience, compliance, and consistency in using recommended or prescribed medications are required for success in control and resolution of acne.
 Acne can be controlled and cleared.
-Your attention to recommendations and product use is the MOST IMPORTANT factor in clearing your acne.
+Your attention to recommendations and compliance with product use is the MOST IMPORTANT factor in clearing your acne.